-The following uses may be permitted in floodplain areas with or without floodways having established BFEs but prohibited in the floodway, provided that no structure (temporary or permanent), fill deposits (including fill for roads, parking, and levees),
+The following uses may be permitted in floodplain areas with or without floodways having established BFEs but prohibited in the floodway, provided that no structure (temporary or permanent), fill deposits (including fill for roads, parking, and levees), excavations, obstructions, storage of materials or equipment, or other use may be allowed which, acting alone or in combination with existing or future uses, increases flood elevations by one foot or more beyond the BFEs as depicted on the Town's FIS dated June 18, 2010, and in the accompanying FIRM.

-- 1. Circuses, carnivals, and similar transient amusement enterprises - 2.
-Natural resources removal in accordance with Section 6.7 - 3.
-Railroads, streets, bridges, utility transmission lines, and pipelines - 4.
-Support for structures, excluding fill, where the floor level of the structure is above the regulatory flood protection elevation but the supports are within the floodplain area - 5.
-Structures constructed on fill, or first floor if there is no basement, provided that the basement floor is above the regulatory flood protection elevation.
-The fill shall be at a point no lower than one foot below the regulatory flood-protection elevation for the particular area and shall extend at such elevation at least 15 feet beyond the limits of any structure or building erected thereon. - 6.
-Uses or structures accessory to a permitted use
+1. Circuses, carnivals, and similar transient amusement enterprises

+2. Natural resources removal in accordance with Section 6.7

+3. Railroads, streets, bridges, utility transmission lines, and pipelines

+4. Support for structures, excluding fill, where the floor level of the structure is above the regulatory flood protection elevation but the supports are within the floodplain area

+5. Structures constructed on fill, or first floor if there is no basement, provided that the basement floor is above the regulatory flood protection elevation.
+The fill shall be at a point no lower than one foot below the regulatory flood-protection elevation for the particular area and shall extend at such elevation at least 15 feet beyond the limits of any structure or building erected thereon.

+6. Uses or structures accessory to a permitted use